Towards a Finer Classification of Strongly Minimal Sets

-For a subgroup $G$ of the automorphism group of a generic structure that fixes (pointwise or setwise) a finite independent subset $I$ of $M$.
-The field-theoretic notion of normality in fields uses that the definable closure $\dcl(X)$ is the field generated by $X$ of a set of parameters $X$ to study the solutions of algebraic equations.
-In our situation the definable closure may contain infinitely many elements generated by definable unary functions over which we have no control.
-So, we define the notion of a finite $G$-normal set.
+Fix a subgroup $G$ of the automorphism group of a generic structure of either sort.
+The field-theoretic notion of normality in fields uses that the definable closure $\dcl(X)$ is the field (with a vector space structure) generated by a set of parameters $X$ to study the solutions of algebraic equations.
+In our situation the definable closure may contain infinitely many elements generated by definable unary functions over which we have little control.
+So, we define the notion of a finite $G$-normal set (Definition~\ref{iclnot}).
 Then we provide a $G$-invariant tree decomposition of such a set.
-The pointwise stabilizer is sufficient for absence of truly binary functions.
-But the extension to show $\sdcl^*(I)=\emptyset$ and thus failure of elimination of imaginaries relies on $G_{\{I\}}$ and is more complex.
+The pointwise stabilizer is sufficient (using triples) for an induction on the height of decompositions of $G$-normal sets to show the absence of truly binary functions.
+But stronger result showing (without assuming triples) that $\sdcl^*(I)=\emptyset$ and thus failure of elimination of imaginaries (although possibly with non-trivial binary functions) relies on $G_{\{I\}}$ and is more complex.

-The problem of classifying strongly minimal sets by the first order theory of their associated $\acl$-geometry was begun in the 1970's by several people with Zilber the most successful. \cite{Baldwindep} set out a vocabulary (of $n$-independence predicates) for this purpose.
-Since Zilber's conditions are expressible in this language his tricotomy is a coarse division. $\aleph_0$-categorical disintegrated theories clearly have many different associated geometries since the size of finite algebraic closures is visible to the geometry.
-Since finite dimensionality is expressible it is natural to restrict the classification to the geometry, $\acl(M)$, where $M$ is the countable saturated model.

-Our results indicate a profound distinction at the level of definable functions rather than geometry between the `field-like' strongly minimal sets and the known counterexamples to Zilber's conjecture as well as within the counterexamples.
-Fine classification has the dual meaning common in stability theory.
-We propose refining the classification strongly minimal theories (with flat geometry) by the existence of definable truly $n$-ary functions.
-And this proceeds by giving a `$G$-tree decomposition' of the algebraic closure of a finite set.
-This decomposition is reminiscent of the decomposition of model for the main gap; but the dependence on the choice of the group $G$ refines the conception.
+Our results indicate a profound distinction at the level of definable functions rather than geometry between the `field-like' strongly minimal sets and the known counterexamples to Zilber's conjecture, indeed, within the counterexamples.
+We refine the classification of strongly minimal theories (with flat geometry) by the existence of definable truly $n$-ary functions.